gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved Play Support

-The initial release of Gradle's Play plugin supported running Play applications in continuous build.
+The initial release of [Gradle's Play plugin](https://docs.gradle.org/current/release-notes#play-framework-support) supported running Play applications in continuous build.
 When a build failure occurred, Gradle would leave the application running.
 Now, after a build failure, the Play application will show you the exception message from Gradle.

 In this release, Gradle's Play plugin supports more Play 2.4.x features.
 You can configure the routes compiler to use the [injected routes generator](https://www.playframework.com/documentation/2.4.x/Migration24#Routing).
 By default, Gradle will still use the static routes generator.

-To configure your Play application to use the injected routes generator, you'll need to configure your [PlayApplicationSpec](dsl/org.gradle.play.PlayApplicationSpec.html) component:
+To make your Play application build use the injected routes generator, you'll need to configure your [PlayApplicationSpec](dsl/org.gradle.play.PlayApplicationSpec.html) component:

     model {
         components {